On Transportation of Mini-batches: A Hierarchical Approach

 Increasing the size of mini-batches to 8, m-OT's performance improves significantly however its matching and its matrices are visibly still not good solutions.
 In contrast, the BoMb-OT is able to generate nearly optimal matchings and transportation matrices.
 Next, we test the m-OT and the BoMb-OT in real applications in the case of an extremely small number of mini-batches.
 When there are 8 mini-batches of size 2, the m-OT still performs poorly while the BoMb-OT creates a sparser transportation matrix that is closer to the optimal solution obtained by the full-OT.
 Similarly, with 2 mini-batches of size 8, the BoMb-OT has only 4 wrong matchings while that number of the m-OT is 10.
-In conclusion, the BoMb-OT is the better version for mini-batching with any value of the number of mini-batches and mini-batches size.
+In conclusion, the BoMb-OT is the better version for mini-batch with any value of the number of mini-batches and mini-batches size.